Owen-kc/FYP-Arcanium/README.md

 - **Centralized Hub:** Centralizes essential tools, resources, and information into a single platform.
 - **User-Friendly Design:** Designed to be intuitive and engaging for both new and veteran D&D players.
 - **Multi-Platform Support:** Ensures full functionality across both desktop and mobile devices to accommodate all user preferences.
-- **API Integration:** Incorporates Open5e's API to facilitate extensive resource searching, data retrieval and character creation.
+- **API Integration:** Incorporates Open5e's API to facilitate extensive resource searching, data retrieval, and character creation.
 - **Dynamic Character Creation:** Features an interactive process for character creation, where users can create characters to use in campaigns and generative storytelling.
-- **Social Connectivity:** Enables users to add friends, join campaigns, and communicate in real time through Socket.io.
+- **Social Connectivity:** Enables users to add friends, join campaigns, and communicate in real-time through Socket.io.
 - **AI Integration:** Utilizes advanced AI for dynamic story generation utilizing character and location context, and a chatbot for user assistance and queries.
 - **Security/Authentication:** Implements robust authentication mechanisms through Auth0.
 - **Scalable Database:** Uses a cloud-based architecture for scalable data storage, through the use of MongoDB Atlas.